-Action For Animals (AFA) is the outreach and educational arm of SASHA Farm Animal Sanctuary.
-We offer educational information on college campuses regarding animal agriculture and plant-based solutions as well as support for our local animal welfare communities.
+Action For Animals (AFA) is a grassroots outreach and educational organization in southeast Michigan.
+We offer educational information on college campuses regarding animal agriculture and plant-based solutions, in addition to hosting animal rights street activism events, and providing support for our local animal protection communities.

 In my early years, I always had a compassion for animals, as I would often talk about my dream of running an "Animal Care Camp" where I would rehabilitate wild animals and set them free back to the wild.
 I would champion the title of an "animal lover" and would find a great enjoyment in seeing animals happy.
 Growing into a photographer, some of my favorite subjects were animals, wild and domesticated.
 It wasn't until I was 23 that I realized my lifestyle habits were causing more animals pain and suffering than I ever could have imagined.
 After being shown what truly happens to the animals that we look at as "food", I couldn't bring myself to pay for such atrocities to happen to beings I claimed to love.
 I had to start aligning my morals to my actions.
 If I didn't want the animals I photographed to go through such a horrid system, I shouldn't pay for different animals to experience it.
 After doing this, my appreciation for all life grew, and my will to start becoming an activist grew with it.
 Speaking up for those who do not have the ability to say something for themselves, and I wish it happened 23 years earlier.